gbgabiola/100DaysOfCode/r1-log.md

 ## Day 35: July 14, Saturday
 **Today's Progress**: Continue learning through the advanced css and sass udemy course, and read some chapters of "A Smarter Way to Learn javaScript" and did some interactive practices.

+## Day 36: July 15, Sunday
+**Today's Progress**: Not much coding today, but continue to read "A Smarter Way to Learn javaScript" and did exercise 6.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: